angieadams68/communitree3/readme.md

 ***

 ## POST MVP:
+* FINISH CSS ON ALL PAGES!
+Must focus on Post-Grad requirements first.
 * Login or Register
 * Font hyperlink clicks for Login or Register instead of Buttons.
 * Socket.IO